Natural Christmas Decorations From the Garden

 Credit: Freddy Napoleoni/Shutterstock

-• Add color with bright red cranberries around a candle or tea light.
+• Add color with bright red cranberries around candles and tea lights.

 candles surrounded by cranberries

-• Simply fill some clear jars with greenery and pinecones.
+• Fill clear jars with greenery and pinecones.

 glass jars with greenery and pine cones

-You can also turn to the kitchen for inspiration.
-Fruit such as apples, oranges, lemons, and limes can be sliced and dried in a low oven or dehydrator.
-Thin slices dry fast.
-Whole nutmegs or cinnamon sticks not only look good but also impart their spicy aroma.
-Nuts from the pantry and even whole bay leaves can be used in a wreath.
-Don’t be afraid to improvise.
+Turn to your kitchen for inspiration.
+Fruit, such as apples, oranges, lemons, and limes, can be sliced and dried in your oven on a low temperature or by using a dehydrator.
+The thinner the slices, the faster they’ll dry.
+Whole nutmeg or cinnamon sticks impart their spicy aroma.
+Nuts from the pantry and whole bay leaves can be used in a wreath.
+Feel free to improvise!

-• Thread a needle with twine through pieces of dried fruit and hang from your tree or window!
+• Thread a needle with twine and sew through pieces of dried fruit and hang from your trees and windows!

 pinecones and dried oranges hanging from a window